Army Secretary Has Yet to Contact Family of Soldier Vanessa Guillén

 She added that McCarthy has scheduled a press conference for Thursday with media at Fort Hood, Texas, but has not even contacted the Guillén family to let them know it was happening.
 The press conference is “to discuss the Army’s efforts to address the recent events at Fort Hood,” according to a press release.

 “President Trump even found time to meet and speak with this family and yet McCarthy is still doing press conferences without a single call to this poor family whose daughter they sent to serve in his Army,” Khawam added.
-She said she contacted McCarthy’s office in June, but has not received a call back yet.

 Guillén’s murder has become a rallying cry for women veterans and service members who have faced sexual assault and harassment in their military careers.
 Guillén told her family before she went missing that she had been sexually harassed by fellow soldiers, including by Spc.
 Aaron David Robinson, 20, who had allegedly walked in on Guillen while she was showering in a locker room and watched.